-- (a) Confirming the taught module marks achieved, including any resit marks presented to the Board, and awarding credit. - (b) Confirming dissertation/project marks. - (c) Confirming any opportunities for second attempts at the assessment for modules, including resubmission of the dissertation. - (d) Considering each student's marks' profile so that they can be advised on the range of possible award outcomes, including whether it is possible for them to make use of dissertation credits. - (e) Considering extenuating circumstances as necessary and their implications for results. - (f) Determining the appropriate award for each student. - (g) Requiring any student whose performance is below that required to achieve an award to withdraw.

-An Interim Board of Examiners Meeting shall normally be held at the end of the taught module assessment or at the end of a stage of study for a part-time course.

-Students will be required to withdraw where the accumulation of further credit would not result in the achievement of any postgraduate award according to the Rules of Assessment.
+- a) Confirming the taught module marks achieved, including any resit marks presented to the Board, and awarding credit. - b) Confirming dissertation/project marks. - c) Confirming any opportunities for second attempts at the assessment for modules, including resubmission of the dissertation. - d) Considering each student's marks' profile so that they can be advised on the range of possible award outcomes, including whether it is possible for them to make use of dissertation credits. - e) Considering extenuating circumstances as necessary and their implications for results. - f) Determining the appropriate award for each student. - g) Requiring any student whose performance is below that required to achieve an award to withdraw from the University. - 5.1.1 An Interim Board of Examiners Meeting shall normally be held at the end of the taught module assessment or at the end of a stage of study for a part-time course. - 5.1.2 Students will be required to withdraw where the accumulation of further credit would not result in the achievement of any postgraduate award according to the Rules of Assessment.